Breakin' Point (song): Music video

 The Christ the King statue in Świebodzin appears in the video.

 Danish-Norwegian duo HochR (Howlid and Rosenbak) directed the accompanying music video for "Breakin' Point".
 The directors created a treatment based on the rivers that surround Hades in the underworld in Greek mythology, particularly the river Styx.
 HochR wanted to capture a modern take on Hades and avoided a "typical dark, burning underworld", instead opting for a "seemingly fairytale forest" and "sunny sand dunes".
 The video was shot on location in Poland over three days.
 The desert scenes were shot in Wolin National Park and additional scenes nearby a river outside of Warsaw.
 The Christ the King statue in Świebodzin, Poland appears in the video.
 The visual premiered on 14 June 2016 on Noisey.

+The lead role in the video is portrayed by Grzegorz Kowalczyk.

 The video commences as the protagonist wakes up in the backseat of a car.
 He exits and the car drives off.
 He meets a ferryman by the river of Styx and boards a ferry, taking him to a forest where he is accompanied by his "inner fable animal", a creature with long fur resembling yarn strings on a mop.
 He then meets two other men by a Jesus statue.
 While the protagonist is sleeping in the forest, the creature begins to drag him out of the forest and into a desert.
 The man wakes up while being dragged through the desert, and the creature lets him go when after he hits it with sticks.
 The man climbs a hill where he meets the creature again.
 He stands by it while overlooking the desert landscape, where other humans roam accompanied by their fable animals.
 Tom Breihan, writing for Stereogum, named the visual the fifth best music video of the week of its release, asserting "The final reveal here is a good one, and it makes me wish I had my own mop creature."